A Global Spiritual Community: For A Changing World

 Perhaps unity begins not only as an idea, but as something learned and lived together.

-Bahá’u’lláh, the founder, out of His deep love for humanity, shared His message during a time of profound social and spiritual change.
-His writings—more than one hundred volumes—offer guidance for humanity’s life in an increasingly interconnected world.
+He shared His message during a time of profound social and spiritual change in the mid-19th century.
+His writings, more than one hundred volumes, offer guidance for humanity’s life in an increasingly interconnected world.
 Teachings for this unprecedented age are centered on unity, justice, peace and the transformation of both the individual and society.
 That "world peace is not only possible but inevitable, it is the next stage in the evolution of this planet."
+Despite facing lifelong exile and imprisonment for His teachings, His message of global unity spread rapidly across the earth.

-He states: "All the prophets were sent, all the books were revealed, that the law of love might be promoted...There is indeed no greater power than the power of love" that “Love is the cause of God’s revelation unto man (mankind), the vital bond inherent, in accordance with the creation of God,” Baha'i
+He states: "All the prophets were sent, all the books were revealed, that the law of love might be promoted...There is indeed no greater power than the power of love..."
+Within, we find the writing “Love is the cause of God’s revelation unto man (mankind), the vital bond inherent, in accordance with the creation of God,” Baha'i

 A Quick Overview